I think someone I know has experienced a hate crime

 - On ELITE, the Health & Safety Section on your campus page has an item on Safeguarding – Keeping You safe whilst at The University of Law

-- The University's Student Association has a useful section on keeping you safe whilst studying at the University of Law.
+- The University's Student's Union has a useful section on keeping yourself safe whilst studying at the University of Law.

 - The Complete University Guide offers advice on student safety and security at university and highlights the things you need to look out for while you are studying.

 You don’t have to deal with this alone

 - Talk to a friend or family member.
 Talking things through with someone you trust can sometimes help.